aminwu-111/non_synch/README.md

 This repository contains MATLAB code for replicating the results in the paper "Bayesian Inference for Non-Synchronously Observed Diffusions."

-    pf_comp.m: Compares the likelihood estimates produced by the particle filter.
+    pf_comp.m: Compares the variance of likelihood estimates produced by the Euler driven Particle Filter(PF) and diffusion bridge driven PF (Figure 1).

-    Drift_OU.m: Implements MLP-MMH for estimating the drift coefficient of the Ornstein-Uhlenbeck (OU) process using the X_18.mat dataset.
+    Drift_OU.m: Implements MLPMMH for estimating the drift coefficient of the Ornstein-Uhlenbeck (OU) process using the X_18.mat dataset (Figure 2 left) .

-    OU_SIG.m: Implements MLP-MMH for estimating the diffusion coefficient of the OU process, also using X_18.mat.
+    OU_SIG.m: Implements MLPMMH for estimating the diffusion coefficient of the OU process, also using X_18.mat(Figure 2 right).

-    zebra_beest.m: Runs MLP-MMH for the beest-zebra dataset, using data from beest_zebra.xlsx.
+    zebra_beest.m: Runs MLPMMH for estimating the drift coefficient of the SLV model of the beest-zebra dataset, using data from beest_zebra.xlsx (Figure 3 left).

-    Greek_cell.m: Applies MLP-MMH to the Greek cell phone company share data (data included in the repository).
+    Greek_cell.m: Applies MLPMMH for estimating the drift coefficient of the SLV model of to the Greek cell phone company share data (data included in the repository)(Figure 3 right).

-    ARcomparison.m: Generates Figure 4, comparing acceptance rates of 0.07 and 0.23.
+    ARcomparison.m: comparing acceptance rates of 0.07 (Sherlock et al) and 0.23 for PMCMC (Figure 4),.

 the code'DB_PMCMC.m' and 'EM_PMCMC.m' are used to compare the naive Euler-driven pMCMC approach (with a relatively coarse discretisation) to the proposed diffusion bridge-driven pMCMC approach, both in terms of posterior accuracy and computational cost